School of Computer Science and Electronic Engineering

 Driven by imagination

-You will develop advanced skills and knowledge in specialist areas of computer science and engineering.
+In our School, you will develop advanced skills and knowledge that will put you at the forefront of developments in computer science, engineering, computational finance and the concerns around them.
 Our Masters degrees are closely aligned with our key areas of research within the department, so you get the latest research embedded in our teaching, straight from the people who are pushing the boundaries of our understanding.

 Explore our Masters courses